Thousands in Russian city rally after shopping mall fire

-MOSCOW (AP) — Thousands of angry residents are rallying in the Russian city of Kemerovo to demand a full probe following a fire in a shopping mall that killed at least 64 people, many of them children.
+MOSCOW (AP) — Thousands of angry and distraught Russians rallied Tuesday in a Siberian city to demand a full probe into a shopping mall fire that killed at least 64 people, many of them children.

-The protesters are disputing the official death toll, saying that the authorities are hiding the real scale of the disaster.
+President Vladimir Putin, who also visited the city, blamed the deaths on “a criminal negligence, sloppiness,” as he laid flowers in tribute to the victims.
+He did not meet with the protesters.

-The blaze engulfed the Winter Cherry mall in Kemerovo on Sunday, the first weekend of the school recess, trapping dozens of parents and children.
+The blaze engulfed the Winter Cherry mall in Kemerovo on Sunday, the first weekend of the school recess, trapping dozens of parents and children inside.
 Eyewitnesses reported that fire alarms were silent and many doors were locked.
+Some of the victims were children who died in a locked movie theater.

-President Vladimir Putin has flown to Kemerovo but has not spoken to the protesters yet.
+The angry residents rallied outside the regional government building in Kemerovo for hours, with many of the protesters taking the stage to accuse the authorities of hiding the real scale of the disaster.

 Most Read Nation & World Stories